Rockford Marching Band heading to the Tournament of Roses Parade

 Band director Brian Phillips then took to the field with a microphone.
-He turned the crowd's attention to the scoreboard, which announced that the Rockford band will be a participant in the Tournament of Roses Parade in Pasadena.
+He turned the crowd's attention to the scoreboard, which announced the Rockford band will be a participant in the world famous Tournament of Roses Parade in Pasadena in 2023.

-The parade marks the start of the Rose Bowl college football game on New Year's Day.
+"That was shocking.
+I was so happy I was surrounded by all my friends that I was going to be with there.
+And that's going to be an amazing experience.
+We're going to have so much fun with that and we're going to be able to work hard even more," said junior drum major Tommy McGovern.

+The news comes as bittersweet for seniors like Brady Smith.
+They're sad that they will have graduated by the time the parade happens, but they're proud to leave behind a legacy of excellent that will benefit current underclassmen and future band members.

 Watch the performance here.